Best coffee machine in the UK of 2024 - 11 machines reviewed by coffee-lovers

 The tamp drips slightly once your coffee is done pouring.
 We suggest putting a cup underneath it to prevent it from splashing into the plastic base.
 Many top espresso machines will set you back at least £300, so we think the RRP of this coffee machine really sets it apart.
 It's cute, too.

-Read our full Swan Retro One Touch Espresso Machine review for more information.
+Our Swan Retro One Touch Espresso Machine review has the full details.

 Best smart coffee machine